 New Coaches Bring Championship Experience To Ole Miss

 Working with jumpers and multi-event athletes, Stringer’s pupils have enjoyed a high level of success since his arrival in Oxford.

-Stringer's work with Ricky Robertson has paid great dividends for Ole Miss.
-In 3 and 1/2 seasons at Ole Miss, Robertson is a seven-time All-American and six-time SEC champion in the high jump and has shattered the school record books in that event.
-In 2013, he became the second SEC athlete ever to achieve four straight conference indoor high jump titles.
-Three times he has finished runner-up at the NCAA Championships, including both the indoor and outdoor championships as a sophomore in 2011.
+Stringer’s work with Ricky Robertson paid great dividends for Ole Miss.
+In his illustrious Ole Miss career, Robertson was a seven-time All-American and seven-time SEC champion in the high jump.
+He’s the second SEC athlete ever to achieve four straight conference indoor high jump titles and to boast seven total league high jump crowns.
+Three times he finished runner-up at the NCAA Championships, including both the indoor and outdoor championships as a sophomore in 2011.

-Robertson soared to a mark of 7-7.25 at the Florida Relays in 2012 to break his own school record and claim the best jump in the world for much of the 2012 season.
+Robertson soared to a mark of 7-7.25 at the 2012 Florida Relays to break his own school record and claim the best jump in the world for much of the 2012 season.
 He competed internationally at the 2010 NACAC U-23 Championships, winning silver in the high jump.
 Another high jumper, Brian Knight, was a 2010 All-American.

 The Rebel long and triple jumpers have had success under Stringer, as well.
-Rachel Jenkins was crowned SEC outdoor champion in the women's long jump in 2012 and was the SEC indoor runner-up in 2010.
-Caleb Lee earned All-America status in the long jump three times in his career, while Morris Kersh was a one-time All-American and two-time NCAA Championship participant in the triple jump.
+Rachel Jenkins was crowned SEC outdoor champion in the women’s long jump in 2012 and was the SEC indoor runner-up in 2010.
+Caleb Lee earned All-America status in the long jump three times in his career, while Morris Kersh and Phillip Young both earned All-America status in the triple jump.

 Multi-event competitors Fabia McDonald and Mary Ashton Nall have flourished under Stringer’s tutelage.
 Nall had a breakout season in 2013, making the NCAA Outdoor Championships and being tabbed a USTFCCCA All-American in the heptathlon.
 In 2012, McDonald was runner-up in the SEC outdoor heptathlon.
 She competed at both the NCAA Indoor and Outdoor Championships and was named an Indoor All-American in the pentathlon.